What is Meditation

 Many years ago, I read in a scientific magazine that some French researchers had observed the amount of white blood cells in a finger with an infection.
 According to them the number of white blood cells fighting the infection increased when the test person was keeping his attention on the finger through looking at it and feeling it from inside at the same time.

-Where the Attention Goes, the Prana Flows
+Where the Attention Goes, the Life-Energy Flows

 Self-healing, both psychological and physical depends on the quality and intensity of our attention.
 The more our supreme awareness is intensified in meditation, the greater the ability for self-healing, when this attention is brought into the body's sensory universe.
 A tired attention is not of much use.